Skip to content

 • Call recordings have limited storage without upgrading

-• SMS only supported in the US and Canada
+• SMS is only supported in the US and Canada

 • Unintuitive user interface